 Easter Seals is proud to have played a role in building an exciting — some have called it historic—partnership with the disability community, Cineplex Entertainment, and the movie theatre industry.
-Together we have built a partnership that provides access to entertainment and recreational opportunities for people with disabilities, The Access 2 Entertainment Card.
-Since its launch in 2005 there are currently more than 40,000 card holders across Canada.
+Together we have built a partnership that provides access to entertainment and recreational opportunities for people with disabilities, The Access 2 Card.
+The program was launched in 2005.
+Since that time, Easter Seals Canada has issued more than 60,000 cards.

 Frequently Asked Questions

 The Access 2 card allows persons with a disability to receive either free admission or a significant discount for their support person at member movie theatres and attractions across Canada.

 The Access 2 program is administered by Easter Seals.